CL-LLC/mastermaind-emurgo-haskell/README.md

 This template contains a basic structure for a simple Haskell project.
 Add your project code to the empty `*.hs` files:

-* `src/Lib.hs`: this module is intended to contain the core business logic of your program - it should consist of pure functions (not IO actions).
-You can rename this or create additional modules as needed (be sure to adjust the `other-modules` section of `emurgo-project.cabal` to reflect any changes/additions)
-* `src/Types.hs`: use this module to define any custom types and synonyms that you'll use in other modules
-* `src/Actions.hs`: this module should contain helper IO actions that will be used inside the `main` action of `app/Main.hs`.
-Most of your effectful code should live in this module.
-* `app/Main.hs`: compose a minimal `main` action using helper actions defined in `src/Actions.hs` to run your application (this is what will be used if you )
+* `scr-exe/Main.hs`: to run your application (this is what will be used if you )

-Add any additional packages you need for your project below `base` in the `build-depends` section of `emurgo-project.cabal`.
+Add any additional packages you need for your project below `base` in the `build-depends` section of `mastermind.cabal`.
 Follow instructions if you encounter any errors due to a "hidden package": these refer to packages that are part of the standard library but aren't imported into a Haskell project by default.
 The editor tooling will identify the name of the package you need to add to `build-depends` in such cases.

-Use `cabal repl` in the terminal and the `:l` command followed by a specific module name (`Lib`, `Types`, `Actions`, etc.) to test your code.
+Use `cabal build` in the terminal to build your code.

 Use `cabal run` to run your completed program.

-As you complete the assignments, stage, commit and push your changes to Github using the `Source Control` tab in the left panel.